DevsparZeroGitHubUser/hello-world/README.md

 ## <a name="ImplementationFaceMatch"></a> Implementation Face Match feature
 ### <a name="XFaceMatchActivity"></a> Implementation of Custom Face Match Activity
-Before proceed calling the `deployFaceMatch` function, the app must have an Extended `XFaceMatchActivity` class, in which the extended class will be used to process face match motion.
+Before proceeding to call the `deployFaceMatch` function, the app must have an Extended `XFaceMatchActivity` class, in which the extended class will be used to process the face match motion.
 The minimum implementation of the Extended `XFaceMatchActivity` class is shown below.
 ```java
 /** Sample Class of Extended XFaceMatchActivity */
 public class FaceMatchActivity extends XFaceMatchActivity implements View.OnClickListener {